 Me - ish:

 I am a New Yawker and grew up roughly 2, 800 miles away from where I now live in Hollywood.
-I've made it into my sixth year with Los Angeles without one trying to kick the other's ass.
+I've made it into my seventh year with Los Angeles without one trying to kick the other's ass.
 It almost happened once, but, in my defense, the city made the first move.

 American realist painter Edward Hopper and I were born in the same town.
 For years, I drew naked people in his living room.
 Edward Hopper's dead, so I GUESS he didn't mind...?